 Basically white sauce is made using refined wheat flour (maida), butter, full fat milk and seasonings.
-It can be modified to include only 1tsp flour and butter mixed with larger quantities of low fat milk to obtain a thinner sauce.
+It can be modified to include only 1tsp whole wheat flour and butter mixed with larger quantities of low fat milk to obtain a thinner sauce.
 This could help decrease the calorie content of the sauce to a large extent without compromising much on the taste.

 It is advisable to add generous amounts of vegetables (mushrooms, capsicum, olives, cherry tomatoes, etc) to increase the fibre content and nutritional value of your pasta.